 To celebrate the 60th anniversary of the Japan Monkey Centre in 2016, we established a new annual prize: Primates Social Impact Award.
 Please read the announcement with the original video provided by the first winner showing the behaviors of chimpanzees. http://link.springer.com/10.1007/s10329-016-0592-5

 Primates is an international journal of primatology whose aim is to provide a forum for the elucidation of all aspects of primates.
-It publishes original papers that contribute to the development of the scientific study of primates, and its scope embraces work in fields of biological investigation such as morphology, physiology, genetics, psychology, behavior, ecology, sociology, systematics, evolution, and medicine.
+The oldest primatological journal, Primates publishes original papers that advance the scientific study of primates, and its scope embraces work in diverse fields covering biological bases of behavior, socio-ecology, learning and cognition, social processes, systematics, evolution, and medicine.
 Contributions relevant to conservation of natural populations and welfare of captive primates are welcome.
 Studies focusing on nonprimate species may be considered if their relevance to primatology is clear.
 Original Articles as well as Review Articles, News and Perspectives, and Book Reviews are included.
 All manuscripts received are initially screened for suitability by members of the Editorial Board, taking into account style and ethical issues, leading to a swift decision about whether to send the manuscript for external review.

 The Editor-in-Chief is Tetsuro Matsuzawa, Kyoto University.